KatherineMichel/the-list/README.md

 * [Tim Ferris: "The Tao of Seneca: Letters from a Stoic Master + On Groundless Fears (Letter 13)"](https://tim.blog/2016/01/22/the-tao-of-seneca)

 <!--
+https://twitter.com/aaronchall/status/955242113754632192 | Aaron Hall, 🐍 Professor, NYC, 🇺🇸 on Twitter: "Here's the 40 top characteristics of 20 People who became experts without formal training (from a biographical study) (Gibbons et.al.
+1980). #expertise #education #learning #autodidacts #python… https://t.co/nit1wAE50B"

+https://twitter.com/aaronchall/status/959136138387755008 | Aaron Hall, 🐍 Professor, NYC, 🇺🇸 on Twitter: "Dream it.
+Write it down.
+Break it down, step by step.
+Write down the steps.
+Start checking them off.
+You can do it.
+I know you can.
+I believe in you.
+Now do it!"

 https://www.youtube.com/watch?v=CGhTQ4iruLc&feature=youtu.be | A Brief History of Humankind - Lesson 01 - part 1 - Dr. Yuval Noah Harari - YouTube

 https://xkcd.com/1205/ | xkcd: Is It Worth the Time?